CardinalWolsey/bus_route_mapper_done_right/README.md

 	- #F2F2F2 ... font color
 	- #404040 ... border color
 	- #3498DB ... its a nice blue for the buttons
+	- #2980B9 ... it's a slightly darker nice blue color.
+May make it the standard button color, and the other nice blue could be the highlight color.
+	- #E74C3C ... a red color I want to implement for errors or accents

 # King County Bus Route API